dustinpfister/blog_posts/_posts/js-regex.md

 // 'dat_2013.json'
 ```

+I generally prefer to go with the literal syntax, but a javaScript developer should be familiar with both options.

 ### 1.2 - Using a regular expression

+There is knowing how to create a pattern, and then there is knowing how to use one.
+For the most part there are two String prototype methods to be aware of then it comes to this String.match, and String.replace.
+I will be getting into these methods in detail later but for now here is a quick example of the replace method.

 ```js
 let data = 'regexp is **good** for pattern matching tasks',